nirmaljoji/Hallo/README.md

  3)screens -> As the name suggest all individual screens go here (sub folders deine  are used categorisation of pages)+

- ##Since i have added everone as Contributors pls create branches and then  commit on to branch
+ <----Since i have added everone as Contributors pls create branches and then  commit on to branch--->
- # eg raks_signModule or svar_registerModule
+                           eg raks_signModule or svar_registerModule

- ###DO NO PUSH TO MASTER BRANCH
+ #DO NO PUSH TO MASTER BRANCH